Freelancing as a Developer in India: Honest Truth

 The Confidence Problem

 Most Indian developers undercharge because of a deep-seated belief that their rates should be "reasonable" compared to local salaries.
-Here is a reframe: a company hiring you as a freelancer saves on employee benefits, office space, equipment, training, management overhead, and employment taxes.
+Here's a reframe: a company hiring you as a freelancer saves on employee benefits, office space, equipment, training, management overhead, and employment taxes.
 Your rate should reflect the total value you provide, not just an hourly equivalent of a salary.

 Taxes and GST: The Boring but Essential Part